gyerekecskee/EatApp/README.md

 7.You can print out only the foods in the database

 8.You can generate a menu for a week.
 This happens by randomly selecting from the available foods, based on their propertis.
 Something that is cheaper has a bigger chance of getting selected.
-The application also generates a shopping list for the entire week
+The application also generates a shopping list for the entire week.
+You also have the options to regenerate the menu and save it to a text file